-Reading Women v Birmingham City Women
+Reading fight back to beat Birmingham

 Post update

-Jamie Finn (Birmingham City Women) wins a free kick on the right wing.
+Louise Quinn (Birmingham City Women) wins a free kick on the left wing.

 Post update